 The Vermont Game Commissioner may grant a one-time, one-year deferment to successful moose applicants for reasons of personal or family illness, temporary disability, or military deployment.

-You must report your moose within 48 hours of harvest.
-If reporting a moose October 1st or 2nd, or during the regular season, you must report it to the Vermont Fish & Wildlife Department biological check station.
-If reporting a moose October 3-7, you must call 802-424-6552 to arrange for a biologist to meet you.
-To report a moose after the regular season is closed, you must arrange for a biologist to meet you.
+You must report your moose within forty-eight hours of harvest.
+If reporting a moose on October 1 or 2, or during the regular season, you must report it to the Vermont Fish and Wildlife Department biological check station.
+If reporting a moose between October 3 and 7 or after the regular season is closed, you must call 802-424-6552 to arrange for a biologist to meet you.
 A registration form will be completed when you report your moose.

 You will be required to mark the exact location of the harvest on a USGS map.
 The permittee must travel in the same vehicle as the moose during transport to the check station.

 For more information on Vermont moose hunting, go to https://vtfishandwildlife.com/hunt/find-a-place-to-hunt.

 Hunting on properly posted land is illegal without written permission.
 Timber companies own thousands of acres of land across Vermont, especially within the Northeast Kingdom.
 Most timber companies allow access to their private land.
-As a hunter, remember that you are a guest and it is a privilege to hunt their private land.
+As a hunter, remember that you are a guest and that it is a privilege to hunt their private land.

-Vermont’s archery moose hunt will take place October 1-7, 2024.
-Eleven permits will be issued for E1, and nine will be issued for E2.
-Two archery permits may be awarded to non-resident applicants in 2024.
-Hunters who draw an archery tag will have a great chance at finding a big bull with their season dates hitting the peak of the rut.
+Vermont’s archery moose hunt will take place from October 1 to 7, 2026.
+Seven permits will be issued for E1, and eight will be issued for E2.
+Between E1 and E2, only one archery permit may be awarded to a non-resident applicant in 2026.
+Hunters who draw an archery tag will have a great chance at finding a big bull due to the season dates hitting the peak of the rut.